ryu577/obsidian_base/Building/Papers/VM_Alloc.md

 ```
 block), the parameters from table-1 can be changed and the optimal tuple as well as the corresponding minimal probability is printed out.

+The number of points we have to iterate over: https://math.stackexchange.com/questions/4878197/estimating-the-number-of-integer-tuples-that-satisfy-a-linear-inequality/4878678?noredirect=1#comment10404819_4878678

+# The objective function
+The objective function in its current form is very inefficient.
+This is because we need to calculate the Binomial PMF's for all the integer tuples corresponding to the event within the probability expression in equation (2).
+This can be mitigated by approximating the binomial distributions with normal distributions.
+The vector, $\eta = [N_1, N_2 \dots N_k]$ is a multivariate normal with a diagonal covariance matrix.
+Also, $\vec{c}^T \eta$ is a univariate Gaussian with mean $\vec{c}^T \mu$ and variance $\vec{c}^T\Sigma \vec{c}$.
+This can be used to calculate the objective function very efficiently since it is simply the CDF of this Gaussian at $c$.
 # Experiments
 ## Experiment 1
 Say we have 4 VMSKUs.
 The table below shows the various parameters.